HC-Hwang/complex_demo/README.md

 numpy
 plotly

-Why not using matplotlib? from mpl_toolkits.mplot3d import Axes3D
+Why not use matplotlib? from mpl_toolkits.mplot3d import Axes3D

  # Use the package in Jupyter Notebook